 Step 7 – Replace the Brake Shoes and Tire

 Put back the retainer and return springs with the brake shoes.
-Depress the brake pedal a few times to push any air out of the system.
+Replace brake drum and bleed brakes.
 Place the wheel back on the car and drive slowly in an open area to check if everything is working fine.